 Callouts

-We have an average of about 40 callouts each year.
+In 2024 we had a record-breaking year of 73 callouts.
 Most callouts are search and rescue operations on the hills and crags of the Peak District, not only for hill walkers and climbers but also for missing or vulnerable people.
 Sometimes we are asked to assist the Police in urban and lowland rural searches.

 About the person we need